 Conceptual Projects in the Office

 The majority of projects that require the attention of a manager in corporate and other offices involve research and writing.
-Shareholder reports, major summaries of findings, and publications produced scientific labs or non-profit organizations are frequently complex endeavors requiring numerous steps to complete from the “idea stage” to completion.
+Shareholder reports, major summaries of findings, and publications produced by scientific labs or non-profit organizations are frequently complex endeavors requiring numerous steps to complete from the “idea stage” to completion.
 In these situations, project managers usually serve as information coordinators, ensuring that all of the necessary elements are in place.

-Office projects typically necessitate a lot of face-to-face collaboration, which is usually organized the project manager.
-He or she keeps track of who is doing what scheduling interviews or electronically tracking progress, which is usually done through databases or digital communication such as e-mail.
+Office projects typically necessitate a lot of face-to-face collaboration, which is usually organized by the project manager.
+He or she keeps track of who is doing what by scheduling interviews or electronically tracking progress, which is usually done through databases or digital communication such as e-mail.
 Team leaders are usually in charge of final product preparation, which includes proofreading and last-minute changes.
 The manager is usually responsible for the project’s success or failure, and he or she must be able to justify all decisions to corporate superiors.

 Physical Project Execution